Bibliography

 For more information, you can consult:

-🔗 the national platform for publishing greenhouse gas emissions assessments by ADEME, French Public Agency for Ecological Transition.
+🔗 the national platform for the publication of greenhouse gas emission assessments by ADEME.

 🔗 the BEGES-R method

-🔗 theDecree of 25 January 2016, relating to the IT platform for transmitting greenhouse gas emissions assessments
+🔗 theDecree of 25 January 2016, relating to the IT platform for the transmission of greenhouse gas emission assessments

-🔗 The place of the Bilan Carbone® in relation to the regulatory GHG Assessment.
+🔗 The place of the Bilan Carbone® with respect to the Regulatory GHG Assessment.

-🔗 the fact sheet on the regulatory GHG Assessment, from the ABC overview of methods.
+🔗 the fact sheet related to the Regulatory GHG Assessment, from ABC's panorama of methods.

 Greenhouse Gas Protocol (GHG-P)

-Created in 1998 by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (170 companies), with the support of NGOs and governments, the GHG Protocol works with many stakeholders to build greenhouse gas (GHG) accounting and reporting standards and to promote their large-scale adoption.
+Created in 1998 by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (170 companies), with the support of NGOs and governments, the GHG Protocol works with many actors to build accounting and reporting standards for greenhouse gases (GHGs) and to promote their wide adoption.

-The first GHG Protocol standard was published in 2001, and since then, the method has been used worldwide, notably for climate reporting, for example to the CDP.
+The first GHG Protocol standard was published in 2001, and since then the method has been used worldwide, notably for climate reporting, for example to CDP.

 For more information, you can consult:

-🔗 the fact sheet on the GHG-P, from the ABC overview of methods.
+🔗 the fact sheet related to the GHG-P, from ABC's panorama of methods.

 Corporate Sustainability Reporting Directive.
-European directive setting new standards and obligations for non-financial reporting.
+European directive setting new non-financial reporting standards and obligations.
 It has been applicable since 1 January 2024.

-TheOrdinance No. 2023-1142 of 6 December 2023 relating to the publication and certification of sustainability information and to the environmental, social and corporate governance obligations of commercial companies, in France.
-This is the transcription of the European directive into French law.
+Thedecree No. 2023-1142 of 6 December 2023 relating to the publication and certification of sustainability information and to the environmental, social and corporate governance obligations of commercial companies, in France.
+It is the transposition into French law of the European directive.

 For more information, you can consult:

-🔗 the fact sheet on the CSRD, from the ABC overview of methods.
+🔗 the fact sheet related to the CSRD, from ABC's panorama of methods.

 Diag Décarbon'action

-Diag Décarbon’action is a scheme created and funded by Bpifrance, with methodological support from ABC and its community.
-The scheme helps finance the first Bilan Carbone® of microbusinesses, SMEs and certain mid-caps.
-The Bilan Carbone® will be carried out by an expert trained in the method, from a pool of preselected consultants.
+The Diag Décarbon'action is a scheme created and funded by Bpifrance, with methodological support from ABC and its community.
+The scheme helps finance the first Bilan Carbone® for very small enterprises (VSEs), small and medium-sized enterprises (SMEs) and certain intermediate-sized enterprises (ISEs).
+The Bilan Carbone® will be carried out by an expert trained in the method, drawn from a pool of preselected consultants.

-Diag Décarbon’action is therefore not a new standard, norm, or regulation for carbon accounting, but a scheme that facilitates access to these approaches (notably Bilan Carbone®) while preserving its fundamental methodological principles.
+Diag Décarbon'action is therefore not a new standard, norm, or regulation in carbon accounting, but a scheme that facilitates access to these processes (notably Bilan Carbone®) while retaining its fundamental methodological principles.

 🔗 For more information on the scheme: https://diag.bpifrance.fr/diag-decarbon-action